Aaron Moorehead

-Aaron Matthew Moorehead (born November 5, 1980) is an American football coach and former player who is the wide receivers coach for the Philadelphia Eagles of the National Football League (NFL).
+Aaron Matthew Moorehead (born November 5, 1980) is an American professional football coach and former wide receiver, who is the wide receivers coach for the Philadelphia Eagles of the National Football League (NFL).
 He previously served as an assistant coach at Vanderbilt University, Texas A&M University, Virginia Tech, Stanford University and the University of New Mexico.

 Moorehead played college football as a wide receiver at Illinois and signed with the Indianapolis Colts as an undrafted free agent in 2003.
 Moorehead played his entire 5-year career with the Colts from 2003 to 2007 and was a member of their Super Bowl XLI winning team over the Chicago Bears.

-Early years
+Early life

 Aaron attended South Park Elementary school in district 109.
 Then later attended Alan B. Shepard Jr. High which is also in district 109 Moorehead attended Deerfield High School in Deerfield, Illinois and was a standout in football and track.
 In his senior year, he went to the state meet and placed fourth in the 110m High Hurdles.
 His best time was 14.06 seconds.

 Professional career

-Moorehead caught 31 passes for 330 yards and one touchdown during his career.
+Moorehead signed with the Colts on May 5, 2003.
+He caught 31 passes for 330 yards and one touchdowns during his career.
 In the 2006 postseason, Moorehead caught 5 catches for 41 yards.
+He became a free agent after the 2007 season.

 Coaching career

 In 2009, he was a graduate assistant coach (offense) at the University of New Mexico.
 He was the wide receivers coach at Vanderbilt, Texas A&M, and Virginia Tech and was the assistant wide receivers coach at Stanford University.

 On February 6, 2020, Moorehead was hired to be the wide receivers coach for the Philadelphia Eagles.
 He missed the team's week 11 game in 2020 against the Cleveland Browns due to COVID-19 pandemic protocols.
+Moorehead was part of the coaching staff that won Super Bowl LIX over the Kansas City Chiefs.